josu-ps13/josupedia/README.md

 Summaries I have made along my years of study.
-Includes mathematical formulas, visual elements and code.
+They include mathematical formulas, visual elements and code.
 Currently two topics:

 * **Summary on Medical Image Processing**: a compendium of image enhancement, filtering, segmentation, registration, visualization, compression and classification techniques, learned during my Degree on Biomedical Engineering at UC3M.